NoahHellen/birdy/README.md

 Birdy is comprised of two components:

 - Bird
-  - Handheld device that encodes a message in binary light pulses.
+  - Handheld device (ESP32) that encodes a message in binary light pulses.
 - Nest
-  - Microcontroller that decodes the light signal.
+  - Microcontroller (Arduino UNO R3) that decodes the light signal and displays a message from each user on an LCD screen.

 ## System